-The pantry reveal is finally here!
-We are so happy with how it turned out!
-I don’t think I could love it more than I do!
+We have had SOOO many questions on our pantry and how we have it organized so today is the day!!
+I am taking you inside the pantry in every drawer and cupboard!
 When we were designing the house, I told Joe the pantry was in my top 3 priorities to get just how I wanted it.
 I might sound like a crazy person, but it is one of my favorite places in the house!
 You all know how OCD I am, so to see it organized and labeled brings me so much joy!

 Being so obsessed with organization, it wasn’t a project I couldn’t handle on my own.
 I’ve organized my fair share of spaces in the past and loved how they turned out.
-But after spending an hour at The Container Store trying to decide what would work best, I knew that I honestly just did not have the time to put into it with all the other chaos we were living in.
+But after spending an hour at The Container Store trying to decide what would work best, and this being when we first moved in, I knew that I honestly just did not have the time to put into it with all the other chaos we were living in.
 For me and the stress I already had, finding someone to help my dreams become a reality was worth it.

 I worked with the fabulous Chelsea from Neat Method.
 She is a professional organizer out of Salt Lake City.
 Just seeing their incredible Instagram I knew I’d be in good hands.
-Both her and her partner were AMAZING!!
-She listened to my requests and really took our families needs into consideration.
-The result is exactly what I had in mind.
 Her attention to detail and making sure everything had a functional place that made sense for our families needs is really what made the space.
 My favorite part of the pantry is that kids items are at their level, making them a lot more independent.
 They are able to grab snacks for themselves + help make lunches with ease.
 Plus now they think its fun to put the groceries away!
 Mom win!

 Since sweet Chelsea was so helpful for our family, I asked if she could share her 5 Tips for Organizing A Pantry and we are sharing them here today!